Wouldn’t it be liberating if we could be openly kinder to our bodies during our periods, particularly in places of education or employment?

 What also made sense was for me to re look at my blog.
 Things on my site had pretty much lapsed.
 Apologies, as blogging is definitely one of the small things I do love, and with Spring coming (or has it arrived?
 April is a tricky month in Britain) what better time to embrace a new beginning!

-So here’s to the future on my blog, re focused around the wisdom of Mother Theresa.
+So here’s to the future on my blog, re focused around a new wisdom.